jimasp/behave-vsc/README.md

     }
     ```

-- Step navigation is automatically enabled for your `steps` folder, but by using the `importedSteps` setting you can also enable step navigation for:
+- Step navigation is automatically enabled for your `steps` folder, but by using the `importedSteps` setting you can also enable step navigation for other locations within your project folder:
-  - imported steps in your project folder that are not in your steps folder
+  - imported packages within your project folder's virtual environment folder e.g. `.venv/my_step_lib`
-  - imported step libraries in your project folder
+  - imported steps in your project folder that are not in your steps folder, e.g. a symbolic link folder

   - Notes:
     - you should try to use the lowest-level path so that file watchers are not watching hundreds of unrelated files
-    - if any imported step path/regex is also matched by the vscode `files.watcherExclude` setting or its default values (`.venv` etc.) it will not have dynamic navigation updates on file/folder changes
+    - if any imported step path/regex is also matched by the vscode `files.watcherExclude` setting or its default values (`.venv` etc.) then it will parse the steps on load, but it will not have dynamic navigation updates on file/folder changes

   - Example: